VirtuosoChris/VirtuosoChris/README.md

 A sampling of my motable past projects includes:

 ### Making Games By Year
 A YouTube show talking about the history of a game for every year since the beginning of gaming, then making that game.
-It got as far as 1969 (Lunar Lander) and 1971 (Star Trek) before I had to put the project aside due to the sheer amount of work between development, reserach, and video editing.
+It got as far as 1969 (Lunar Lander) and 1971 (Star Trek) before I had to put the project aside due to the sheer amount of work between development, research, and video editing.
 I do have ideas on how I want to revive this though :)

 ![Javascript Star Trek Game 2019](https://github.com/user-attachments/assets/9cfc1af6-9675-46b7-bdbc-dddefb20ae20)